The Starry Night, The Starry Sea: Season two

-Set in Tang Dynasty, the story follows a human girl, Lu Li, who disguises herself as a male to work in a shipyard and realize her dreams.
+Set in the Tang dynasty, the story follows a human girl, Lu Li, who disguises herself as a male to work in a shipyard and realize her dreams.
 There, she meets merman Wu Julan, who has arrived with a hidden motive.
 The two grow to know and love each other, but conspiracies surface and Lu Li is torn between kinship and love.